 2021 Season Plans

-The complete lineup will be announced on Monday, January 11, along with concert safety protocols.
-A pre-sale for donors, sponsors and SMF In Unison members will start on Tuesday, January 12 and run through Monday, January 18.
-Ticket sales to the general public will begin on Tuesday, January 19, 2021.
-Tickets to the 2021 Savannah Music Festival will be available online at savannahmusicfestival.org, by phone at 912.525.5050 and in person at the Savannah Box Office, located at 216 E. Broughton Street.
+The complete spring season lineup will be announced on Monday, April 12, along with safety protocols.
+A pre-sale for donors, sponsors and SMF In Unison members will start on Monday, April 12 and run through Monday, April 19.
+Ticket sales to the general public will begin on Tuesday, April 20, 2021.
+Tickets to the Savannah Music Festival’s Spring Season will be available online at savannahmusicfestival.org and by phone at 912.525.5050 from the Savannah Box Office.

 Savannah Music Festival, a 501(c)3 nonprofit, is made possible through the generous support of individuals, foundations, government and corporate donors and sponsors.
 Learn how you can support here.